1

 Total length: 35 cm.

-Walnut stock, brass fittings, steel plate with hallmarks including Tisseron.
+Walnut stock, brass fittings, steel lock plate with hallmarks including Tisseron.

 Good mechanics.